 State write-in ballots will be mailed between 90 and 180 days prior to the general election.

-The Federal Write-In Absentee Ballot is a back-up ballot that may be used for all elections if all of these conditions apply:
+The Federal Write-In Absentee Ballot is an emergency back-up ballot that may be used for all elections if all of these conditions apply:

 To request or complete a Federal Write-In Ballot online, click HERE